culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 There's a further example of John F Kennedy as President of US that models the relationship as an activity in which there are multiple particpants.
 This looks fine to me, but would be covered by the previous discussion.

-So, I'm not seeing a convincing case that the person-specialization approach is working well for relationships between people and/or organizations, except to the extent that they are modeled as an activity.
+So, I'm not seeing a convincing case that the person-specialization approach on its own is working well for relationships between people and/or organizations, except to the extent that they are modeled as an activity.
+(But see next section.)

 (See also what https://linked.art/model/profile/class_analysis.html has to say about "relationship".)